open-contracting-extensions/public-private-partnerships/README.md

 Full documentation of the profile is available at [http://standard.open-contracting.org/profiles/ppp/latest/en/](http://standard.open-contracting.org/profiles/ppp/latest/en/)

-The extension in this repository is one of the extensions which makes up the OCDS for PPPs profile and introduces a number of fields and building blocks that are currently seen as specific to PPP disclosure against the World Bank PPP Disclosure Framework.
+This extension is one of the extensions which makes up the OCDS for PPPs profile.
+It introduces a number of fields and building blocks that are currently seen as specific to PPP disclosure against the World Bank PPP Disclosure Framework.

 ### Project level information